ursisterbtw/rs_helpers/README.md

 ## Work in Progress

+feel free to check out <https://github.com/ursisterbtw/hash_hunter>, an Ethereum address generator that I wrote, while you wait for me to add more scripts :)

 ### `src` currently contains a GitHub repository analyzer that can be used to get a quick "summary" of a repository.

 This Rust application fetches and analyzes data from a specified GitHub repository.
 It provides a summary of the repository's information, statistics, languages used, and key files.